eonil/CocoaPlusPlus/DESIGN PRINCIPALS.md

 			CGColorRef		_raw_ptr{nullptr};
 		};

+	`CFType` object wrappers performs automatic reference-counting. (yes, it works exactly like Objective-C ARC works!)

--	Type Check.
+-	Type Checks.
 	`CFType` based classes are checked by imported CoreFoundation C symbols.
-	Objective-C classes are not checked when creating yet, but will be checked when calling any method.
+	Objective-C classes are not checked when creating (yet), but will be checked when calling any method.
 This is mainly to avoid importing Objective-C symbols.
-	Type-check can be added later using forward declaration trick.
+	I hope to add type-checks when creating object instances.